pravega/pravega/documentation/src/docs/controller-service.md

 ### Seal Stream

-Seal stream can be requested via an explicit API call `sealStream()` into Controller.
+Seal stream can be requested via an explicit API call into Controller.
 It first posts a seal-stream event into request stream followed by attempts to set the state of stream to *Sealing*.
 If the event is picked and does not find the stream to be in desired state, it postpones the